enkidevs/curriculum/lua/roblox-studio/basic-modelling-ii/external-tools-i.md

 ## Content

-While most of the fun is building things yourselves, there's no shame in getting help from others.
+While most of the fun is building things yourself, there's no shame in getting help from others.
 Head to the **view tab** and open up the `toolbox`.

 ![toolbox](https://img.enkipro.com/c22e090279952b4f26b7c28136f31d55.png)

-Inside, you will find structures, vehicles, light sources, even weapons!
+Inside, you will find structures, vehicles, light sources, and even weapons!

 > Some models even come with scripts, so if you like their behaviour, take a look at the code used to program them!